bdhamilton/askesis/README.md

 ## Versions

+### v4: Reorganize and reconsider code

+- [ ] Serious work should happen outside of the template
+  - [ ] The recent practices should be calculated in server.js
+  - [ ] The calendar should be prepared in server.js
+- [ ] The practice form should be DRY
+- [ ] Recent practices should be properly calculated
+- [ ] Helper functions should clarify high level operation
+- [ ] All functions should be checked for correctness
+- [ ] All functions should be properly commented

 ### v3: Re-figure the UI

-- [ ] The student should be prompted to log today's practice
+- [X] The student should be prompted to log today's practice
-- [ ] The student should be prompted to log yesterday's practice
+- [X] The student should be prompted to log yesterday's practice
-- [ ] The calendar should be smaller and more concise
+- [X] The calendar should be smaller and more concise
-- [ ] The calendar should clearly mark practice sessions
+- [X] The calendar should clearly mark practice sessions
-- [ ] The calendar should clearly mark notes
+- [~] The calendar should clearly mark notes
-- [ ] There should be an easy way to read notes
+- [X] There should be an easy way to read notes
-- [ ] There should be an easy way to edit notes
+- [X] There should be an easy way to edit notes

 ### v2: More sophisticated controls